fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 ```
 The above command clears all the data that is currently being shown on the chart.
 The chart now bears an empty canvas - ready to accept new incremental values from the real-time data provider page.

-In the sample rendered below, the `feedData()` method (covered in the section on [feeding and retrieving data](https://www.fusioncharts.com/dev/chart-guide/real-time-charts/feeding-and-retrieving-data-through-api.html)) is used to send the clearing command from the server to the chart.
+In the sample rendered below, the `feedData()` method is used to send the clearing command from the server to the chart.

 A real-time chart that clears all its data after every 10th update looks like this: